saraedum/standardese/news/model.rst

   `--exclude-uncommented`/`-X` which hides uncommented entities from member lists and indexes if they do not have any commented children.
 Giving the flag twice also hides them from the synopsis of their parent.
-Giving the flag three times, hides them even if they hav ecommented children (this used to be the default behaviour before.)
+Giving the flag three times, hides them even if they have commented children (this used to be the default behaviour before.)
 Giving the argument four times, applies these rules even to files and namespaces, i.e., members of namespaces/files that have no comments will not show up.